Merge multiple GitHub repositories to make multi-repo Workspaces

 Important!
 Before merging Boards together, have a discussion with your team.

-Post merge, the pipelines become the same across both repositories, creating a single unified Workspace after merging.
 While you can disconnect a repository from the central multi-repo Workspace at any time, the prioritization of all Issues inside the Board will be lost once disconnected.
 Make sure your team is onboard with the merge beforehand.